Cross-correlation measurement techniques for cavity-based axion and weakly interacting slim particle searches: Cross-Correlation

 The cross-spectrum of two signals, $a(t)$ and $b(t)$, is defined as the Fourier Transform of the cross-correlation function,

 However, experimentally we deal with digitzed signals such that $a(t)$ and $b(t)$ have been sampled and now contain $N$ discrete values.
 The discrete cross-correlation function is

 where the index $i$ runs from 1 to 2$N$.
-Hence the discrete implementation of eq.~\eqref{eq:cs} is then
+Hence, the discrete implementation of eq.~\eqref{eq:cs} is

 where $\mathcal{DF}$ is the discrete Fourier transform.
-The cross-power spectral density (X-PSD) can then be obtained by normalizing eq.~\eqref{eq:dxs} over the resolution bandwidth (i.e. multiplying by $\tau_{\text{meas}}$).

-We now consider the effect of averaging over $m$ spectra and cross-spectra.
-During this process if $a(t)$ and $b(t)$ contain any signals that are uncorrelated they will be rejected from the cross-spectrum at a rate proportional to $\sqrt{m}$~\cite{Rubiola,Rubiola2010}, until the limit of isolation between the two channels is reached.

-For a single channel measurement, the error (standard deviation) is reduced with $\sqrt{m}$ while the mean, $\mu$, remains constant.
-In the cross-spectrum, the mean is reduced by $\sqrt{m}$ while the error (standard deviation) remains proportionally constant relative to the mean, but decreases by an absolute factor of $\sim2\sqrt{m}$ (the actual factor, as given in~\cite{Rubiola2010} is$\frac{1}{\sqrt{\frac{4}{\pi}-1}}\approx$ 1.912).
-Once the limit of rejection is reached then the standard deviation of the cross-spectrum starts to reduce relative to the mean.
-Most WISP searches are unlikely to reach the limit of isolation between measurement channels.

-We performed a simple measurement to demonstrate the principles of cross-correlation outlined in this section.
+The cross-power spectral density (X-PSD) can then be obtained by normalizing eq.~\eqref{eq:dxs} over the resolution bandwidth (i.e. multiplying by $\tau_{\text{meas}}$).\\ We now consider the effect of averaging over $m$ spectra and cross-spectra.
+During this process if $a(t)$ and $b(t)$ contain any signals that are uncorrelated they will be rejected from the cross-spectrum at a rate proportional to $\sqrt{m}$~\cite{Rubiola,Rubiola2010}, until the limit of isolation between the two channels is reached.\\ For a single channel measurement, the error (standard deviation) is reduced with $\sqrt{m}$ while the mean, $\mu$, remains constant.
+In the cross-spectrum, the mean is reduced by $\sqrt{m}$ while the error (standard deviation) remains proportionally constant relative to the mean (and thus also decreases by an absolute factor of $\sqrt{m}$).
+The standard deviation in the cross-spectrum is roughly half of the standard deviation in the single channel, for a given number of averages, $m$.
+Once the limit of rejection is reached, the standard deviation of the cross-spectrum starts to reduce relative to the mean.
+Most WISP searches are unlikely to reach the limit of isolation between measurement channels.\\ We performed a simple measurement to demonstrate the principles of cross-correlation outlined in this section.
 Figure~\ref{fig:xsnfschem} shows the method used; data was collected for averages ranging from 4 to 1024.
-The mean of the single channel spectrum is shown (green circles) in Fig.~\ref{fig:xsreject} with the error bars representing 1 standard deviation.
+The mean of the single channel spectrum is shown (green circles) in fig.~\ref{fig:xsreject} with the error bars representing 1 standard deviation.
 The $\sqrt{m}$ dependence of the error is shown by the dashed grey lines, while the mean ($\mu_{1}$) stays constant.
 The mean value of the cross-spectrum (red circles) is also presented along with 1 standard deviation error bars.
-The function $\mu_{1}$/$\sqrt{m}$ is plotted (red dashed line) and overlaps with the mean of the cross-spectrum, while the standard deviation of the cross-spectrum remains constant relative to the mean but offset by a factor of $\sim$2.
+The function $\mu_{1}$/$\sqrt{m}$ is plotted (red dashed line) and overlaps with the mean of the cross-spectrum, while the standard deviation of the cross-spectrum remains proportionally constant relative to the mean, and offset by a factor of $\sim2$ from the standard deviation of the single channel.